brews/stcaf/README.md

 # stcaf

-Prototype framework for sea level change modeling.
+Prototype framework for sea-level change modeling.

 This is a prototype.
 It is likely to change in breaking ways.
 It might delete all your data so don't use it in production.